 The resource that IT lacks the most now is time.
 IT needs time to get things done as quickly as the organization would like.
 Time is gained by making IT processes and configurations simpler so that they can be performed quickly and with less staff.
 This is where hyper-converged architectures excel.
 They bring the management of the virtual, storage and network infrastructures together.
 A single administrator can manage dozens if not hundreds of virtual machines.
 In the same way scaling of the environment is done with a single step.
 Add a node and all three resources increase.

-In our upcoming webinar, Storage Switzerland and SimpliVity will discuss why it may be time to leverage virtualization to its fullest and move away from a traditional Storage Area Network (SAN) architecture.
+In our on demand webinar, Storage Switzerland and SimpliVity discuss why it may be time to leverage virtualization to its fullest and move away from a traditional Storage Area Network (SAN) architecture.
 Hyper-convergence provides many of the capabilities that next generation data centers are looking for.
 IT’s decision is should they move forward or stick with the SAN?